ZoneMinder/zoneminder/README.txt

 o    FIX - Editing the camera control capabilities was broken in 1.22.0 meaning changes were not being saved.
 This is now fixed. o    FIX - There was a missing terminating character in the configuration for the default email and message formats.
 This resulted in these fields being blank.
-These  configuration options have now been split into subject and body formats for both to make them easier to maintain..

-o     FIX  -  Saving  run  states omitted the  'enabled'  flag meaning that the saved value was not correct.
+These configuration options have now been split into subject and body formats for both to make them easier to maintain.. o     FIX  -  Saving  run  states omitted the  `enabled'  flag meaning that the saved value was not correct.
 This has  been fixed.

 o    FIX - Some configuration was moved to a category which had no tab in the Options window and so became inaccessible except directly via the database.
-This has been resolved, and the categories restructured slightly to be more appropriate.

-o     FIX  -  Some web forms have been modified to use  'post' rather  than  'get' allowing more data to be passed  without error for large operations.

-o    FIX - A number of minor video generation issues have been fixed.

-o    FIX - The zone polygon editing view should now work on all browsers including Internet Explorer. o    FIX - A number of xHTML syntactical errors have been found and fixed in the xHTML view files. o     FIX - A problem with the incorrect specification of  the preset to return to if auto-tracking motion has been found and fixed.

-o    FIX - A crash in zmu when using the '-l' options has been corrected.

-o     FIX  -  When viewing events from the timeline view,  the filter  used  to  select  them is now  passed  meaning  that scrolling between events now behaves as expected.

-o     FIX  -  Where necessary %f formats in sprintf have  been changed  to  %F to ensure ffmpeg compatible, and  non-locate aware,  floating point formats are used.
-This  fix  is  only effective for php versions 4.3.10 and later.

-o     FIX  -  Fixed an issue where deleting the last  page  of events generated an empty page.

-o    FIX - Fixed a problem where the stills view for Record'ed or Mocord'ed events did not display correctly.

-o    FIX - Fixed a problem with loaded filters being unable to be edited to have more or fewer terms.
+This has been resolved, and the categories restructured slightly to be more appropriate. o    FIX - Some web forms have been modified to use `post' rather than `get' allowing more data to be passed without error for large operations. o    FIX - A number of minor video generation issues have been fixed. o    FIX - The zone polygon editing view should now work on all browsers including Internet Explorer. o    FIX - A number of xHTML syntactical errors have been found and fixed in the xHTML view files. o    FIX - A problem with the incorrect specification of the preset to return to if auto-tracking motion has been found and fixed. o    FIX - A crash in zmu when using the `-l' options has been corrected. o    FIX - When viewing events from the timeline view, the filter used to select them is now passed meaning that scrolling between events now behaves as expected. o    FIX - Where necessary %f formats in sprintf have been changed to %F to ensure ffmpeg compatible, and non-locate aware, floating point formats are used.
+This fix is only effective for php versions 4.3.10 and later. o    FIX - Fixed an issue where deleting the last page of events generated an empty page. o    FIX - Fixed a problem where the stills view for Record'ed or Mocord'ed events did not display correctly. o    FIX - Fixed a problem with loaded filters being unable to be edited to have more or fewer terms.